-After the prone and standing Record Fire Stages, athletes must be given five (5) minute Changeover Stages before the start of the Sighting Stages for the next position.
+After the kneeling and prone Record Fire Stages, athletes must be given five (5) minute Changeover Stages before the start of the Sighting Stages for the next position.
 If targets are changed after each position, the Changeover Stage may not begin until target changing is complete and Range Officers or other personnel have returned from downrange.
 The Changeover Stage begins when the Range Officer commands YOUR FIVE-MINUTE CHANGEOVER STAGE BEGINS NOW.
-During Changeover Stages, athletes may set up their equipment for the next position, handle their rifles and get into a standing or kneeling position.
+During Changeover Stages, athletes may set up their equipment for the next position, handle their rifles and get into a prone or standing position.
 After they are in their firing position, they may remove CBIs and do aiming exercises or dry fire, but they may not load or fire their rifles.

-7.9 SIGHTING STAGES FOR STANDING & KNEELING (OR PRONE & STANDING)
+7.9 SIGHTING STAGES FOR PRONE AND STANDING

 The Sighting Stages before the second and third positions are five (5) minutes.
-At the end of the Changeover Stage, the Range Officer will command, STANDING (or PRONE), or KNEELING (or STANDING) SIGHTING STAGE...TIME LIMIT FIVE (5) MINUTES...START.
+At the end of the Changeover Stage, the Range Officer will command, PRONE (or STANDING), SIGHTING STAGE...TIME LIMIT FIVE (5) MINUTES...START.
 During this stage, athletes may load their rifles and fire unlimited sighting shots.
 The Range Officer must inform athletes when 30 seconds remain in the Sighting Stage by announcing THIRTY SECONDS.
 At the end of five (5) minutes, the Range Officer will command STOP.
-After the command STOP between the Sighting and Record Stages, rifles may remain loaded and in position ready for the RECORD FIRE START command.
+After the command STOP between the Sighting and Record stages, rifles may remain loaded and in position ready for the RECORD FIRE START command.
 If electronic targets are used, a pause to change the targets to Record Fire is necessary.
-When the targets are ready, the Range Officer will proceed with the commands for the Record Fire Stage (Rule 7.7).
+When the targets are ready, the Range Officer will proceed with the commands for the Record Fire stage (Rule 7.7).